 According to Chapman, taking the time to learn and really understand your partner’s primary love language, which is often different from your own, can improve communication and strengthen your bond.

-But what are these five love languages?
+But what are these five different love languages?
 Here’s what you need to know.

 1. Words of affirmation